teodoraivanovic/computer-graphics/README.md

 - WASD to move the camera
 - Mouse movement to rotate the camera
 - Mouse scroll to zoom in/out
+- B to turn on/off Blinn-Phong reflection model

 # About course